 - Internet marketing is an umbrella term for all marketing activities conducted on the internet.

-- Content marketing is a type of internet marketing that generates 3x more leads than traditional marketing and costs less.
+- Content marketing generates 3x more leads and costs 62% less than traditional marketing.

 - Social media and influencer marketing are two popular internet marketing strategies.

 Discover how internet marketing can help you reach your target audience and get new customers!
 Read more to find out.

 Marketing is all about convincing people to buy your products or services.
 And these days, the easiest place to reach those potential customers is on the internet.

 According to a 2021 Pew Research Center survey, 85% of Americans go online daily, including 31% who report being online “almost constantly.”

 But the internet is big, so where exactly can businesses find their target audience or the people most likely to want their product?
 This calls for an internet marketing strategy.